Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-agents-with-helm.md

 secret:
   # Set to true, and provide the following values to enable the creation of the K8S Secret. als.keysSecretName and da.keysSecretName should receive the same name if this is enabled.
   create: false
+  # Name of the secret that will be created
   name: ""
+  # Set to false if the value of password, publicKey and privateKey properties are base64 encoded.
+  # Defaults to true, the properties will be base64 encoded by template.
+  base64Encode: true
+  # Password for the private key
   password: ""
+  # Content of the public key
   publicKey: ""
+  # Content of the private key
   privateKey: ""

 # Configures the ALS Traceability Agent